Recent DNA showed that I was “barking up the wrong tree.”

 But then came the latest DNA relatives…in the new ancestry discoveries section…15 people in all, and I have no flippin clue how we were supposed to be related.
 Although I have tried to find “the missing link,” I haven’t had any luck just yet.
 With the latest bunch of info, my head began to ache, and that old country western song, Who’s Cheatin Who? by Alan Jackson started playing in my head when I tried to sort out all that nonsense.
 So I have left all that for another day.

 Recently, I found that I am NOT related to Rebecca Saffer, my 3x great grandmother from my story, “Wedding Bells.”
 Recent DNA showed that I was “barking up the wrong tree.”
 But in my defense, do you know how many William Franklin Bryants lived in Illinois during the 19th century?
 Was William Franklin a popular boy’s name?
 Or maybe he had multiple families in different cities… Perhaps William Franklin is “the missing link” to all those unidentified family members.
 Hmmm??!!
-Okay, so I will reign in my vivid imagination before it runs amuck and return to Great Grandma Rebecca.
+Okay, so I will reign in my vivid imagination before it runs amuck, and I will return to Great Grandma Rebecca.

 Sigh!
 My high-spirited grandmother who married numerous times, my vivacious grandmother who married a much younger man wasn’t really mine after all.
 Sadly, I have mourned this lost grandmother, for I felt a connecting spirit to a strong-willed woman as she defied the conventional norms of her day.
 This grandma had moxie and raised eyebrows.
 With that said, she would have fit right in with the other nuts in my tree!
 So, Grandmother Rebecca, I have kept you tucked in my heart.
 Who knows, with all the William Franklins, maybe we could connect once again, somewhere along the way, and we can’t forget about all those wonderful new discoveries.
-Maybe those “missing links” could lead us back together after all!
+Perhaps those “missing links” could lead us back together after all!
 Until then, Grandma Rebecca, until then…